 How to make Wordpress and TinyMCE accept <a> tags wrapping block-level elements as allowed in HTML5?

-tags wrap block-level elements.
-On a specific page I need to wrap a heading and an image with an a
+Starting with version 5 the HTML standard allows a tags wrap block-level elements.
+On a specific page I need to wrap a heading and an image with an a tag:

 Some intro text.